 Newegg's contracts or arrangements with vendors generally do not guarantee the availability of merchandise or provide for the continuation of particular pricing or other practices.
 Newegg's vendors may not continue to sell their inventory to it on current terms or at all, and, if the terms are changed, Newegg may not be able to establish new supply relationships on similar or better terms.
 In most cases, Newegg's relationships with its vendors do not restrict them from selling their products through its competitors.
 Newegg competes with other retailers for favorable product allocations and vendor incentives from product manufacturers and distributors, including marketing dollars and volume-based sales incentive programs.
-Some of Newegg's compete or partial access to those products and marketing and promotional resources.
+Some of Newegg's competitors could enter into exclusive or favorable distribution arrangements for certain products with its vendors, which would deny Newegg complete or partial access to those products and promotional resources.
 In addition, some vendors whose products are offered on Newegg's online platforms also sell their products directly to customers.
 If Newegg is unable to develop and maintain relationships with vendors that permit it to obtain sufficient quantities of desirable merchandise on favorable terms, Newegg's business, financial condition and results of operations could be adversely impacted.